 If you select this option, each log in the Collector Group will have two copies and each copy will reside on a different Log Collector.
 This redundancy ensures that, if any one Log Collector becomes unavailable, no logs are lost: you can see all the logs forwarded to the Collector Group and run reports for all the log data.
 Log redundancy is available only if the Collector Group has multiple Log Collectors and each Log Collector has the same number of disks.

 page, the Log Redistribution State column indicates the completion status of the process as a percentage.
-All the Log Collectors for any particular Collector Group must be the same model: all M-100 appliances: all M-500 appliances, or all Panorama virtual appliances.
+All the Log Collectors for any particular Collector Group must be the same model: for example, all M-500 appliances or all Panorama virtual appliances.